carlosdagos/haskell-sql-edsl-demo/slides/presentation.md

 #### Not about ORMs

-Generating queries is not about mapping data types to database rows.
+Generating queries is not about mapping data types to database rows, we also have a need for aggregation, counting, reports...

 #### PostgreSQL